How Police Uncover and Investigate Indecent Images

 What are the initial stages of an indecent images investigation?

-Child Protection Services, and relevant law enforcement agencies, are able to run a range of different programs on internet search engines which contain specific algorithms that capture search terms which are commonly used by individuals when viewing indecent images.
-Message threads and call logs can also often be detected.
+Child Protection Services and law enforcement agencies run programmes with algorithms that capture search terms commonly used when viewing indecent images.
+Message threads and call logs can be detected.

-It is important to note that such an application must satisfy the Information Commissioners’ guidance of detecting and preventing crime by being proportionate, legitimate, and necessary where no other type of application or discovery could find or expose the user’s details.
+Such an application must satisfy the Information Commissioner’s guidance on detecting and preventing crime by being proportionate, legitimate, and necessary where no other type of application or discovery could find or expose the user’s details.

-Once the individual’s personal information is received from the internet provider, intelligence checks such as voters register, PNC, and criminal intelligence database checks are carried out.
-These checks are essential to identify risks and also serve as data to be used when laying any information at the Magistrates’ Court to obtain a warrant, as the Magistrate needs to be satisfied that sufficient investigations have been done before granting a warrant.
+Once personal information is received, intelligence checks are carried out – including voters register, PNC, and criminal intelligence database checks – to identify risks and provide data for obtaining a warrant.
+The Magistrate needs to be satisfied that sufficient investigations have been done before granting a warrant.

 How do the police obtain and execute a warrant?

-A police officer will need to attend the Court and in-camera lay information before the Magistrate that it is necessary to gain access to the premises and that it should be carried out in such a way to prevent loss or damage to the sought evidence.
+A police officer will need to attend court and lay information in camera before the Magistrate that it is necessary to gain access to the premises and that it should be carried out in such a way as to prevent loss or damage to the sought evidence.

 A warrant can be granted under the Protection of Children Act 1978 or under Section 8 of the Police and Criminal Evidence Act (PACE) 1984.
-The application normally contains the information document, a pre-typed warrant (2 copies) for the Magistrate to sign, and a police inspector’s authorisation permitting attendance at the Court.
-The officer is placed under oath and is duty bound to answer any questions the Magistrate has regarding the granting of the warrant.
+The application contains an information document, a pre-typed warrant (two copies), and a police inspector’s authorisation.
+The officer is placed under oath.

-Once the warrant is granted, the address or premises are attended by sufficient officers in possession of the warrant.
-Entry is normally under persuasion, as opposed to a forced entry, meaning the police can enter the premises once contact with the occupier is made.
+Once granted, the address is attended by sufficient officers possessing the warrant.
+Entry is normally under persuasion, as opposed to forced entry, meaning the police can enter the premises once contact with the occupier is made.

-The occupants are identified, and they are informed why the police have attended their property.
-The police may seize all viable devices capable of downloading, storing, or communicating the data which needs to be recovered for evidential purposes.
+Occupants are identified and informed of the reason for attendance.
+Police may seize all viable devices capable of downloading, storing, or communicating data needed for evidential purposes.

-On leaving the premises after the completed search, the police should supply various documentation.
+Upon leaving, police provide documentation.
 The remaining occupiers should be left with a copy of the warrant and a search form listing the devices seized.
-Typically, the suspect is placed under arrest and transported to custody, but it is not unusual for the suspect to be invited for a voluntary interview as an alternative.
+The suspect is typically arrested and transported to custody, though voluntary interview may be offered as an alternative.

 How does an indecent images interview work?

-If a suspect is arrested following this stage, they will typically be bailed with the condition not to have any contact with children under 18 years old, including family members such as nieces or nephews.
+If arrested following interview, suspects are typically bailed with the condition that they have no contact with children under 18 years old, including family members.

-How are devices interrogated in indecent image offences?
+How are devices interrogated in indecent images offences?

-Devices will be interrogated carefully so as not to alter or corrupt any data.
+Devices are interrogated carefully so as not to alter or corrupt any data.
 For example, a ‘bridge’ device is used by joining the suspect’s device to the officer’s computer to make an exact copy of the information on the suspected computer’s hard drive.

 This duplicate then becomes a working copy.
 All images are viewed and appropriately categorised as Category A, B or C. These are bookmarked and revisited to ensure correct classification.

-From here, the officer will draft an mg11 statement on the process that has been completed and the discoveries made.
-It is not necessary for the CPS to view the book-marked images before considering charges.
+The officer drafts an MG11 statement on the process and discoveries.
+It is not necessary for the Crown Prosecution Service (CPS) to view the bookmarked images before considering charges.

 When does the Crown Prosecution Service become involved?

-The Crown Prosecution Service (CPS) will be invited to consider charges where indecent images have been found on the respective devices.
-The police make no decisions on disposal; thus, the matter is referred to the CPS.
+The CPS will be invited to consider charges where indecent images have been found on the respective devices.
+The police make no decisions on disposal; the matter is referred to the CPS.

-In cases where there is evidence that the suspect has published or distributed a prohibited image, prosecutors should consider whether they are able to charge the suspect with an offence contrary to the Obscene Publications Act 1959 rather than the offence of possession of a prohibited image.
+Where evidence shows the suspect published or distributed a prohibited image, prosecutors should consider charging under the Obscene Publications Act 1959 rather than possession.

 Deciding on ‘possession’ or ‘making’